-Customer acquisition is an emerging use case for the application of AI.
-By implementing conversational AI into key points of the customer journey, banks can speed up the sales cycle, win new customers and upsell existing customers faster, while reducing customer acquisition costs.
+Customer acquisition is an emerging use case for the application of AI-driven chatbots.
+By implementing conversational AI banking into key points of the customer journey, banks can speed up the sales cycle, win new customers and upsell existing customers faster, while reducing customer acquisition costs.

 According to McKinsey, there is already a significant shift from physical to digital channels for customer acquisition in retail banking.
 Banks with the scale and skills to seize the opportunity will achieve customer-acquisition costs of two to three times lower than their peers.